-One of the most popular evergreen posts on C3Centricity is “Guide to Brand Portfolio Management.”
-It seems that we all suffer from a deep-rooted fear in managing and reducing our brand portfolio, especially when it includes many historic or regional variants.
+One of the most popular evergreen posts on C3Centricity is “The Beginners Guide to Brand Portfolio Management.”
+It seems that we all suffer from a deep-rooted fear of managing and reducing our brand portfolio, especially when it includes many historic or regional variants.

 That is why I decided to write about these best-kept secrets in portfolio management, which even large corporations are not always aware of!

 MORE IS RARELY BETTER!

 We live in an over-abundant world of consumer choice, but more is rarely better.
 The paradox of choice is a powerful concept popularised by Barry Schwartz.